Navigation

 To provide law clerks with the opportunity to gain practical, substantive legal experience in a vibrant, diverse public law office.
 The law clerk program will help prepare law students for their legal career by allowing them to appear in court and perform legal research and writing.

-Sarah Shah, Law Clerk Program Administrator
+Law Clerk Program Administrator

 lawclerkprogram@hennepin.us